What is an activation function?

 Python implementation for swish:

-This function was created to outperform ReLU (another activation function).
+This design of the function is to perform better than ReLU, which is another activation function.
 This is the version of sigmoid, where values vary from negative infinity to infinity.

-In conclusion, the sigmoid function and its variations are mostly used for classification problems.
+In conclusion, the sigmoid function and you can mostly use its variations for classification problems.

-The sigmoid activation function is a commonly used non-linear activation function in artificial neural networks.
-It is also known as the logistic function due to its mathematical form resembling the logistic curve.
-The sigmoid function maps the input values to a range between 0 and 1, which makes it suitable for problems that require binary classification or probabilistic outputs.
+The sigmoid activation function, popularly known as the logistic function due to its mathematical form resembling the logistic curve, serves as a non-linear activation function in artificial neural networks.
+It maps the input values to a range between 0 and 1, which makes it suitable for problems that require binary classification or probabilistic outputs.

 The sigmoid function is defined as: